 One of the biggest safety risks when using a wood-burning fireplace or stove is a chimney fire.
 In most cases, a rogue spark or high temperatures will be enough to set off a chimney fire.
 Also, a buildup of creosote from firewood can create the opportunity for a chimney fire.

-Occasionally, chimney fires can be explosive events.
-You might hear a whooshing sound, as the flames race through the chimney.
+Occasionally, you might hear a whooshing sound, as the flames race through the chimney.
 It’s also possible for flames to jump out of the top of the chimney.

 However, these types of fires are rare.
 For most people, the fire will be slower.
 But, they can still be very destructive.
-It can cause cracking in the chimney flue and introduce dangerous chemicals into your house.
 It might also increase the chances that embers will get out of the stove and start a larger fire.

 While this can be a major safety concern, avoiding a chimney fire is straight-forward.
 The main task you’ll need to do is clean out and inspect the chimney once a year.
 This will remove the creosote build-up and greatly reduce the risk of a chimney fire.